nikhilpriyatam/tech-doc/docs/How-to-create-this-site.rst

 * See the changes in `readthedocs --> My projects --> Project --> View your documentation`.
 You can use the URL to share this doc with others or store it for future use.
+* There is a known bug (related to display) when you use nested lists with sphinx.
+Try to avoid them.
+Give appropriate space and indent wherever necessary.

 Additional Information